Pros

 Getting insights into your heart rate, how it responds to exercise and how it varies over time is key to effective training.
 Despite the emphasis on power measurement, you need to couple this with heart rate data to understand how your fitness changes, how much effort you’re putting in to push out a specific number of watts and plan your training and recovery effectively.
-The Garmin HRM-Dual is a good way to get this data.
+The Garmin HRM-Dual is one of the best heart rate monitors that you could use to get this data.

 And the best way to get an accurate heart rate measurement as you train is to use a chest strap.
 Optical wrist based measurement may be more comfortable and less intrusive, but it can be a lot less accurate, particularly when you’re exercising, when the combination of motion and sweat is a problem.